Tracial States and $\mathbb{G}$-Invariant States of Discrete Quantum Groups: Abstract

 \section{Abstract}

 We investigate the tracial states and $\mathbb{G}$-invariant states on the reduced $C^*$-algebra $C_r(\widehat{\mathbb{G}})$ of a discrete quantum group $\mathbb{G}$.
 Here, we denote its dual compact quantum group by $\widehat{\mathbb{G}}$.
 Our main result is that a state on $C_r(\widehat{\G})$ is tracial if and only if it is $\G$-invariant.
 This generalizes a known fact for unimodular discrete quantum groups and builds upon the work of Kalantar, Kasprzak, Skalski, and Vergnioux.
 As one consequence of this, we find that $C_r(\widehat{\mathbb{G}})$ is nuclear and admits a tracial state if and only if $\mathbb{G}$ is amenable.
 This resolves an open problem due to C.-K. Ng and Viselter, and Crann, in the discrete case.
 As another consequence, we prove that tracial states on $C_r(\widehat{\G})$ ``concentrate'' on $\widehat{\G}_F$, where $\G_F$ is the cokernel of the Furstenberg boundary.
 Furthermore, given certain assumptions, we characterize the existence of traces on $C_r(\widehat{\mathbb{G}})$ in terms of whether or not $\widehat{\mathbb{G}}_F$ is Kac type.
 We also characterize the uniqueness of (idempotent) traces in terms of whether not $\widehat{\G}_F$ is equal to the canonical Kac quotient of $\widehat{\G}$.

-{\flushleft\bf Acknowledgements}: We thank Fatemeh Khosravi for helpful conversations on nuclear $C^*$-algebras.
-We also thank Adam Skalski for some clarification regarding the canonical Kac quotient of a compact quantum group.
-The bulk of this article was completed as part of the author's doctoral work.
+These results rely on the following, of which we give proofs: So\l tan's canonical Kac quotient construction, whether it is applied to the universal or the reduced CQG $C^*$-algebra of $\widehat{\G}$ (when the latter admits a trace), yields the maximal Kac type closed quantum subgroup of $\widehat{\G}$.

 \toccontents